bleonheart/Lilia/documentation/docs/libraries/lia.config.md

-# Configuration Library
+# Config Library

-This page documents the functions for working with configuration management and settings.
+This page documents the functions for working with configuration system and settings management.

 ---

 ## Overview

-The configuration library (`lia.config`) provides a comprehensive system for managing server and client configuration settings in the Lilia framework.
-It handles configuration registration, loading, saving, networking, and provides a GUI interface for configuration management.
-The library supports various data types including booleans, numbers, colors, tables, and generic values with validation and callbacks.
+The config library (`lia.config`) provides a comprehensive configuration management system for the Lilia framework.
+It handles configuration registration, loading, saving, and synchronization between client and server.
+The library supports various data types including booleans, numbers, colors, tables, and generic strings with validation, callbacks, and networking capabilities.

 ---